isisbem/GreenStationMonitoring/README.md

 This project is used by the following companies:

-- Company 1
-- Company 2
+- "G. Marconi - ISIS BEM - Staranzano (GO)"